jezzsantos/saastack/README.md

 # SaaStack

-Are you about to build a new SaaS product from scratch and do that on .NET?
+Are you about to build a new SaaS product from scratch?
+On .NET?

-Then, start with SaaStack.
+Then, try starting with SaaStack codebase template.

-It is a complete "codebase template" for building real-world, fully featured SaaS web products.
+It is a complete template for building real-world, fully featured SaaS web products.

 Ready to build, test, and deploy into a cloud provider of your choice (e.g., Azure, AWS, Google Cloud, etc.)

 > Don't spend months building all this stuff from scratch.
 You and your team don't need to.
-We've done all that for you already; just take a look, see hat is there and take it from here.
-You can always change it the way you like it as you proceed, you are not locked into anyone else framework.
+We've done all that for you already; just take a look, see what is already there and take it from here.
+You can always change it the way you like it as you proceed, you are not locked into anyone else's framework.
 >
 > This is not some code sample like those you would download to learn a new technology or see in demos online.
 This is way more comprehensive, way more contextualized, and way more realistic about the complexities you are going to encounter in reality.
 > This template contains a partial (but fully functional) SaaS product that you can deploy from day one and start building your product on.
 But it is not yet complete.
-That part is up to you.
+That next part is up to you.

 The codebase demonstrates common architectural styles that you are going to need in your product in the long run, such as: